openharmony/docs/en/application-dev/reference/apis-sensor-service-kit/js-apis-sensor-sys.md

 **Error codes**

-For details about the following error codes, see [Sensor Error Codes](errorcode-sensor.md).
+For details about the error codes, see [Universal Error Codes](../errorcode-universal.md).

 | ID| Error Message                                                    |
 | -------- | ------------------------------------------------------------ |